 This combined ADHD and Autism assessment, conducted by a psychologist, is suitable for anyone who suspects they may have ADHD, Autism Spectrum Disorder (ASD), or both.
 It is particularly helpful for adults who have experienced lifelong difficulties with attention, focus, social communication, executive functioning, or sensory processing, and want a clearer understanding of their neurodevelopmental profile.
 The assessment can also support access to tailored strategies, therapy, or accommodations at work, study, or in daily life.

-If criteria for ADHD or Autism are met, the psychologist can provide a formal diagnostic report.
+If criteria for ADHD and/or Autism are met, Katrina will provide a formal diagnosis and diagnostic report.
 Even if you do not meet full criteria, the assessment will clarify your profile and highlight strategies or supports that may benefit you.

-Our fees are intentionally lower because accessibility is a core value of our practice.
+This is a conscious choice we have made for our practice.
 We are deeply aware that the cost of ADHD and Autism assessments has become a significant barrier for many people, often placing essential diagnostic support out of reach.

 We believe that clarity, validation, and appropriate recommendations should not be reserved only for those who can afford several thousand dollars.
 Our aim is to reduce financial stress while still delivering a comprehensive, evidence-based assessment that meets professional and ethical standards.